 Ton Class MHC HMS Kirkliston post minehunter conversion

-In 1988, HMS Sandown the first of the Sandown Class of Coastal Minehunters (MHC) entered service with the RN.
+In 1988, HMS Sandown, the first of the 12-strong Sandown Class of Coastal Minehunters (MHCs) entered service with the RN.
 The Sandown Class is fitted with the Minehunting System (Acoustic) Mk 3 (MHSA 3) which comprises the Variable Depth Sonar 2093, NAUTIS(M) Command Information System and PAP 105 adjustable-depth Remote Controlled Mine Disposal System Mk 2 (RCMDS 2) for the identification and disposal of mines.
 A clearance diving element is still embarked as an integral part of the weapons system.

 Sandown Class MHC HMS Sandown